 The development server can be configured to send email messages directly from your computer when you test a feature of your app that sends messages.
 You can configure the development server to use an SMTP server of your choice.
-Alternatively, you can tell it to use Sendmail, if Sendmail is installed on your computer and set up for sending email.
+Alternatively, you can tell the development server to use Sendmail, if Sendmail is installed on your computer and set up for sending email.

-If you do not configure an SMTP server or enable Sendmail, when your app calls the Mail service, the development server will log the contents of the message, and not send the message.
+If you do not configure an SMTP server or enable Sendmail, when your app calls the Mail service, the development server will log the contents of the message.
+The message will not actually be sent.

 email@example.com really came from

 recipient can check this signature; if the signature is correct, the recipient

 To enable DKIM authentication for messages sent from Google Apps email addresses, follow these instructions in the Google Apps Help Center.
 Note that it may take up to 48 hours before DKIM authentication is active for your Google Apps domain.

 App Engine will sign the application's outgoing mails if the sender address is part of a Google Apps domain with DKIM enabled.
 Additionally, the sender address must be formatted such that the domain part of the email address only consists of lowercase letters.

 To see the current quota usage of your application, go to the Quota Details page in the Google Cloud Platform Console.